medhat12866/medhat12866/README.md

 - Viewing and adding posts
 - File upload functionality
 - Styled with Bootstrap components
+- **Infinite Scrolling:** Loading posts in batches (15–20 at a time) as the user scrolls down, instead of loading all at once.
+- Allows for a smoother, more efficient user experience by reducing initial loading time and conserving resources.

 ### 🔹 [Wealthome](https://medhat12866.github.io/Wealthome/)
 A modern real estate website with an elegant design, showcasing various properties with a smooth user experience.